pact-foundation/pact-go/README.md

 - 🗄 Remove the need for complex data fixtures
 - 🤷‍♂️ Reduce the reliance on complex test environments

+Watch our [series](https://www.youtube.com/playlist?list=PLwy9Bnco-IpfZ72VQ7hce8GicVZs7nm0i) on the problems with end-to-end integrated tests, and how contract testing can help.

 </td>
 </tr>
 </table>